The Best 10 Public Hospitals in Kenya

 3. Kenyatta University Teaching, Referral & Research Hospital (KUTRRH)

-This hospital is located along the northern bypass road near Kahawa west.
+This hospital is located along the northern bypass road near Kahawa West.
 It was registered under Legal Notice Number 4 of the State Corporations Act Cap 446 of 25th January 2019 as a Level 6 Tertiary Hospital.

 The hospital offers specialized referral services in: